gardenlinux/gardenlinux/docs/architecture/decisions/0034-feature-terminology.md

 A feature of type `platform` represents a deployment target — the combination of hardware, firmware, and cloud or hypervisor environment the image is intended to run on.
 Examples: `aws`, `azure`, `gcp`, `kvm`, `baremetal`, `container`.

 In a well-formed build exactly one platform feature SHOULD be present.
-If zero or more than one platform feature is present after DAG resolution, the builder will by default treat this as an error.
-Explicitly opting in via `--allow-frankenstein` downgrades this to a warning and allows the build to continue; the resulting image is referred to as a **frankenstein image** and is not considered a supported configuration.
+If zero or more than one platform feature is present, the build is ordinarily treated as invalid.
+Implementations may provide an explicit override that allows such builds to continue; the resulting image is referred to as a **frankenstein image** and is not considered a supported configuration.

 #### 2.2 `element`